-LISTS AND LINKS: bars, clubs, etc - dating advice - dance - only in San Francisco - a dream of Whoopi Goldberg - a cult of Marilyn Monroe - a dream of Arthur Miller - Silicon Valley - weird nocturnal creatures - Mars - cute babes - royalty - Silky - deserts and oases - aliens - Philip K. Dick - MASH dreams - Star Trek dreams - another Zelazny dream - movie dreams - horses - shapeshifters - Oz - trials and judges - politics - power - animal rights and uplift to sentience - revolution - Look ma, no hands! - pessimism and doubt - self-respect and pride - bibliography (on dreams, not old sf/fantasy--for that, you got what you got.)
+LISTS AND LINKS: bars, clubs, etc - dating advice - dance - only in San Francisco - a dream of Whoopi Goldberg - a cult of Marilyn Monroe - a dream of Arthur Miller - Silicon Valley - weird nocturnal creatures - Mars - cute babes - royalty - Silky - deserts and oases - aliens - Philip K. Dick - MASH dreams - Star Trek dreams - another Zelazny dream - movie dreams - horses - shapeshifters - Oz - trials and judges - politics - power - animal rights and uplift to sentience - revolution - Look ma, no hands! - pessimism and doubt - self-respect and pride - transcendent dreams - bibliography (on dreams, not old sf/fantasy--for that, you got what you got.)

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books